juncongmoo/pyllama/README.md

 optional arguments:
   -h, --help            show this help message and exit --model_size MODEL_SIZE
                         The size of the models that you want to download.
 A comma separated string of any of "7B", "13B", "30B", "65B".
 Totally 219G disk space is needed to download them all.
-If you only want to download the 7B one, just put "7B" here.
+If you only want to download the 7B model, just put "7B" here.
   --folder FOLDER       The target folder for the download files
 ```